BA in English

 - "Writing Fiction: Intermediate" may be applied a maximum of two times.

-- "Nonfiction Writing" and "Intermediate Journalism" may each count only once.
+- "Nonfiction Writing," "Intermediate Journalism," and "New Forms of Screen Narrative" may each count only once.

 - "Writing Fiction: Advanced" may be applied a maximum of three times.

 - There is no limit on the number of times "Writing Poetry: Advanced" may be applied, though pre-requisites should be taken into account.